The Financial Planning Checklist: A Powerful Financial Planning Tool

 From my planning philosophy, I believe we must take care of risk management first, before wealth accumulation.
 In this situation, this means that the client needs to address the $1.5 million in life insurance and $4,000 per month in supplemental disability insurance right out of the gate.

 If we accomplish this in the least expensive way, we may still have some additional capital for retirement planning or education planning.
-I would emphasize the retirement planning piece, simply because one can’t take out a loan if there’s a lack of retirement funds.
+I would emphasize the retirement planning piece, simply because you can’t take out a loan if there’s a lack of retirement funds.

 A Financial Planning Checklist Brings Clarity

-In order to be the best financial professional possible, it’s critically important that your communication always follows the three Cs; it’s clear, concise and compelling.
+In order to be the best financial professional possible, it’s critically important that your communication always follows the three Cs; it’s clear, concise, and compelling.

 The financial planning checklist is a tool that makes planning more understandable for your clients.
 It will also help keep you on track with the most important aspects of your plan and how different goals are prioritized.